Description

 • Sony ST-J88B

-I really enjoy jazz, funk, ambient, electronica on this FM only tuner, late night listening is a very good experience.
+I really enjoy jazz, funk, ambient, electronica on this FM only tuner, late night listening is a very good musical experience.
 IF selectivity is exceptional in wide and outstanding in narrow mode.

 A good calibration is required after all these years and an external antena is a must.